 Don’t forget to explore our journal suggester to see which Taylor & Francis journals could be right for your research.

 Writing an effective, compelling research paper is vital to getting your research published.
 But if you’re new to putting together academic papers, it can feel daunting to start from scratch.

 The good news is that if you’ve chosen the journal you want to publish in, you’ll have lots of examples already published in that journal to base your own paper on.
 We’ve gathered advice on every aspect of writing your paper, to make sure you get off to a great start.

 How you write your paper will depend on your chosen journal, your subject area, and the type of paper you’re writing.
 Everything from the style and structure you choose to the audience you should have in mind while writing will differ, so it’s important to think about these things before you get stuck in.

 Our writing your paper guide will take you through everything you need to know to put together your research article and prepare it for submission.
-This includes getting to know your target journal, understanding your audiences, how to choose appropriate keywords, and the right way to structure your manuscript.
+This includes getting to know your target journal, understanding your audiences, how to choose appropriate keywords, as a guide through your research publication journey.

 Once you’ve chosen the right journal and written your manuscript, the next step in publishing your research paper is to make your submission.